inaimathi/gtypist-single-space/v.typ

  :Where is Sam?
 Where is Paul?
 What is Zeke fixing?
  :
  :Can Max swim?
 Can he dance?
 Can he play tennis?
  :Can he dance?
-Deos he swim?
+Does he swim?
 Do you like tennis?

 I:(6)
 *:_V_R_L102